Get back to doing what you love.

 Please note a referral from your general practitioner is required.

-It is not uncommon to have some soreness at the injection site due to a pro-inflammatory response.
+• You may have some soreness at the injection site due to a pro-inflammatory response.

 This is normal, as your body is harnessing its immune system.

-While each injury varies, the general findings suggest PRP will help for at least one year.
-Athletic injuries have shown a longevity of one year while tendon injuries closer to 2-3 years.
+Athletic injuries have shown a longevity of 1 year while tendon injuries closer to 2-3 years.

-In certain cases, a second PRP injection may be recommended 4-6 weeks after the first injection.
+• In certain cases, a second PRP injection may be recommended 4-6 weeks after the first injection.

 If results start weaning after one year, another round of PRP can be scheduled.
-It is best to schedule a consult with Dr. Coughlin to determine if another round of PRP is appropriate for you.

 Please note, the cost of the second PRP injection is not included in the price of the first injection.